Climbing the Matterhorn

 Solvay Hut, the Shoulder and the Summit Icefield

 Immediately after Solvay Hut, the wall overhangs.
-Climbing requires more power and awareness, along with the snow and ice left on the rocks.
-Soon we have to put on crampons.
-Blinding light also requires glacier glasses.
+Climbing requires more power and awareness, along with the snow and ice left on the rocks, which requires crampons.
+Blinding snow also requires glacier glasses.
 On the ridge it is very exposed and blowing of ice wind up the North Face isn’t pleasant for sweaty bodies.
 Fixed ropes installed are helpful here.
-The difficulty is even greater when we arrived at the bottom of famous Matterhorn Shoulder.
+The difficulty becomes even greater when we arrived at the bottom of famous Matterhorn Shoulder.
 Here you should fairly spit in your hands, to climb it.
 Over the shoulder it is the hardest part of the wall of Matterhorn.
 Around 100 meter of steep wall and athletic climbing.
 It is equipped with fixed ropes, without it, a climbing of IV. to V. grade would be required.
 Many of the climbing formations gave up here, due to exhaustion.
 At the top of this wall is the beginning of the summit Ice-fields.
-Here a pair of ice pick is necessary.
+Here a pair of ice picks is a necessity.
 The clouds are far below us now.
-We’re alone, it’s around noon and the statue of Saint Bernard already suspect that we will succeed our goal.
+We’re alone, it’s around noon and the statue of Saint Bernard already suspect that, soon we will reach the summit.

 Reaching the summit of the Matterhorn

 It is just dark blue sky above us, nothing else.
 My happiness is turning into euphoria.
 We reach the summit of Matterhorn.
 The sky is the limit.
 Tears of joy, lots of hugs and photos.
 We are resting in complete solitude.
 View of the valley far below the north wall is overwhelming.
-At the top it is icy snow and not much space, so much care should be taken not to fall down, literally.
-Our goal in which we invested so much effort is achieved.
-Great calmness, joy and reassurance is overwhelming me.
-Nothing else matters.
-Now there is only fate I’m left with.
-I understand now all those extreme mountaineers, when, after a strenuous effort and longing for their goal, they sacrificed everything.
-I have calmly accepted the fact of a difficult descent that has been waiting on us.
+At the top it is icy snow and not much space, so much care should be taken.

 A challenging descent

-We couldn’t imagine how huge the wall is and how long will it take us to descend.(approx. 1200 vertical meters) We started slowly and carefully by using single rope descending technique, but soon realized that we are too slow.
+We couldn’t imagine how long it will take us to descend.(approx. 1200 vertical meters) We started slowly and carefully by using single rope descending technique, but soon realized that we are too slow.
 Hours went by and concentration decreases due to my dehydration.
 I spent all my water supply hours ago and pain in my chest was increasing.
-It was pretty difficult and it looks, we shall never descent to Solvay and Hornly Hut was a still a small dot far below the clouds.
+It it looks, we shall never descent to Solvay and Hornly Hut was still a small dot far below the clouds.
 I should have take more water, or at least asked a sip or two from others.
-I even paid rescue helicopter insurance option!
-A shameful thoughts, but later spending time with heart pain, I paid fairly for this lesson.
-Getting myself together, grit my teeth and descend further.
-Soon we catch up some climbers, who were lost in the wall and they partially save me with their RedBull, for wich I am still thankful.
+Pull myself together, grit my teeth and descend further.
+Soon we catch up some climbers, who were lost in the wall and they partially save me with their RedBull, for which I am still thankful.
 Any liquor will do.
 To be quicker we arrange shared rope descending.
 From the East wall we turn back to the Hornli Ridge, were the climb is more clearly visible.
 Dusk was appearing and we had to hurry up.
 Other climbers are increasingly left behind.
 At Hornli Hut far below, lights where turning on already.
-The night captured us at steep North wall, losing our self for a short while, but soon finding our way out.
+The night captured us at steep North wall, missed the right track self, but soon finding our way out.
 What followed next, was a descend in twilight without ropes, in order to be faster.
 It was a period of complete composure and instinct for survival.
 A period of not relying on anyone’s experience but yours!
 It was a time battle with oncoming night.
 Finally, we descend to the plane surface in one piece around 10 p.m; exhausting and in need for a good rest.

 Epilogue of the story